-Fire Safe Councils can play an important role in the development of LHMPs and general plans.
+Fire Safe Councils can play an important role in the development of LHMPs, CWPPs, and general plans.

-The typical Council consists of state and federal fire agencies, local fire districts, businesses, local government, and local concerned citizens formed to enhance the effectiveness of fire protection.
-Some Councils have also combined with neighboring fire safe councils to develop countywide wildfire hazard mitigation plans.
+Councils may consist of state and federal fire agencies, tribal government representatives, local fire districts, businesses, local government staff, and local concerned residents.
+They are usually formed to enhance the effectiveness of fire protection.
+Some Councils have also combined with neighboring Fire Safe Councils to develop countywide CWPPs or similar plans.